pedrovelho/infrared/README.md

-from a simple controller using `ir-ctl -rFILENAME -d /dev/lirc1 -1 -P` you can check the options using `man ir-ctl` but basically `-rFILENAME` says to store the output on a file named FILENAME, `-1` stands for one shot (that is it receives one set of input and then fnishes), `-P` is to avoid printing the timeout on the end of the file, the last is just comestic so we don't get a warning message from the ir-ctl send command.
-Now that you have working command try to send it using `ir-ctl --send FILENAME` where you need to change FILENAME for the correct file.
+from a simple controller using `ir-ctl -rFILENAME -d /dev/lirc1 -1 -P` you can check the options using `man ir-ctl` but basically `-rFILENAME` says to store the output on a file named FILENAME, `-1` stands for one shot (that is it receives one set of input and then fnishes), `-P` is to avoid printing the timeout on the end of the file which is just comestic so we don't get a warning message from the ir-ctl send command.
+Now that you have working command try to send it using `ir-ctl --send FILENAME` where you need to change FILENAME for with correct file.

 ```
 ir-ctl --send FILENAME
 ```